-Serving Kitchener-Waterloo, Anchoridge Counselling wants to help you with any addiction you may be struggling with.
+Serving Kitchener-Waterloo, Milton, Oakville, and the surrounding areas, Anchoridge Counselling wants to help you overcome any addiction you may be struggling with.

 Imagine you have an experience - you drink, take a drug, win a game, have a sexual experience, overeat, or make a large purchase - and suddenly, everything feels great.
 You feel as if success is easy, negative thoughts and feelings aren't present, the emptiness is gone and it feels good to be alive.
 There is something to depend on to be okay again.

-We live in a world where anything can be coined “an addiction”, from drugs to food, to television or sex.
-An addiction is something that is outside of ourselves that we use to modify thoughts, feelings and behaviours.
-Whatever the form of addiction, it is likely that it serves a very specific purpose in your life: escape.
+We live in a world where anything can be coined "an addiction", from drugs to food, to television or sex.
+An addiction is something that is outside of ourselves that we use to modify our thoughts, feelings, and behaviours.
+Whatever the form of the addiction, it is likely that serves a very specific purpose in your life: escape.
 Usually, addictions are a way of coping.

-Psychological factors: personality factors, trauma and abuse, mental health conditions
+personality factors, trauma and abuse, and mental health conditions

-Although the addiction can take many forms, the outcome is typically the same if left untreated: isolation, loss, mistrust and ultimately the breakdown of personal and professional relationships as well as your health.
+Although addiction can take many forms, the outcome is typically the same if left untreated: isolation, loss, mistrust, and ultimately the breakdown of personal and professional relationships as well as your health.

 How do I start my journey to recovery?

 At Anchoridge Counselling, we recognize that addiction does not discriminate, and affects millions of people from every background.
 You do not have to battle this yourself.
-Our team of therapists will evaluate each person individually to determine what type of treatment is best.
+Our dedicated team of therapists will evaluate each person individually to determine what type of treatment is best.
 Treatment is customized to fit the specific needs of each person.
-We use psychotherapy methods such as Cognitive Behaviour Therapy (CBT), Emotionally Focused Therapy (EFT), Solution Focused Therapy or Acceptance and
+We use psychotherapy methods such as:

-Commitment Therapy (ACT) to help you explore the root triggers of your addiction and start your recovery.
-We don’t just talk about the underlying issues but develop tools and resources to change your way of thinking, reverse unhealthy behaviours, and promote healthier patterns of living, all without judgement.
+...to help you explore the root triggers of your addiction and start your recovery.
+We don't just talk about the underlying issues but develop tools and resources to change your way of thinking., reverse unhealthy behaviours, and promote healthier patterns of living, all without judgement.